Alfredo Stranieri: Life in prison

 Alfredo Stranieri and Germain Gaiffe both appeared before the 6th Criminal Chamber in Versailles on 11 March 2011 for "disrespect".
 For months, Stranieri claimed to be the father of the daughter of the former Minister of Justice, Rachida Dati.

 This case dates back to September 2010.
 Stranieri, sentenced to life imprisonment for killing and burying four people in gardens, and Germain Gaiffe, sentenced to 30 years imprisonment for killing and dismembering a man, both posted an identical letter from the Poissy prison, addressed to the hall of the 16th arrondissement of Paris.
-Both claimed to the father of Rachida Dati's daughter and enclosed a declaration of paternity.
+Both claimed to be the father of Rachida Dati's daughter and enclosed a declaration of paternity.
 Warned by the prison services, the public prosecutor's office decided to seize the case and prosecute them for "insulting the person in charge of public authority".
 Dati soon became a civil party.
 At a hearing, Gaiffe wore a provocative sweater on which "I am the father of Zohra" was written.
 When questioned, the two men explained that they had shared a moment of intimacy in a room with the minister who came to visit their prison in December 2007, more than a year before she gave birth.

-On 17 July 2013 Stranieri married Gaiffe.
-The wedding, delivered by Frédérik Bernard, mayor of Poissy, took place in the presence of their respective witnesses, the terrorist Carlos the Jackal and the comedian Dieudonné M'bala M'bala at the Central House of Poissy in Yvelines.
+On 17 July 2013, Stranieri married Gaiffe.
+The wedding, delivered by Frédérik Bernard, mayor of Poissy, took place in the presence of their respective witnesses, the terrorist Carlos the Jackal and the comedian Dieudonné at the Central House of Poissy in Yvelines.
 Dieudonné had met the two criminals in the prison workshop while writing sketches.
 Libération commented that it is "unlikely that is a marriage of love", and saw it rather as a "new provocation of the comedian, organized with some comrades".

+Death

+Stranieri died at hospital in Poissy, on 10 March 2025, at the age of 68.